-- 1. Click the Add New... button, the next screen will pop-up as shown in Figure 4-36. - Select the service port you want to use from the Common Service Port list.
-If the Common Service Port list does not have the service that you want to use, type the service port number or service port range in the Service Port box. - 3.
+- 1. Click the Add New... button. (pop-up Figure 4-38) - Select the service you want to use from the Common Service Port list.
+If the Common Service Port list does not have the service that you want to use, type the number of the service port or service port range in the Service Port box. - 3.
 Type the IP Address of the computer in the IP Address box. - 4.
-Select the protocol used for this application, either TCP, UDP, or All. - 5.
-Select the Enable to enable the virtual server. - 6.
+Select the protocol used for this application, either TCP or UDP, or All. - 5.
+Select the Enable check box to enable the virtual server. - 6.
 Click the Save button.

-Add or Modify a Virtual Server Entry
+Add or Modify a Virtu al Server Entry

 Service Port: (XX-XX or XX)

 IP Address:

 Protocol: ALL

 Status: Enabled

 Common Service Port: Select One

 Save Back

-Figure 4-36 Add or Modify a Virtual Server Entry
+Figure 4-38 Add or Modify a Virtual Server Entry